yandhk/SecProg/README.md

 ## Testing the Application

-The project has a multi-layered test suite.
+The project comes with its own test-cases.

 - **To run all Unit and Feature tests:**
   ```bash